 Skip to 0 minutes and 40 seconds We’re at that point now, where we’re not finished.
 We’ve not applied it everywhere.
 We’re just at those really initial stages, is how can we make those links?
 And then, I can see it developing where, every time we do a unit– and obviously, you’ll repeat units throughout many years.
 But every time we do one, we’ll hopefully– it’ll become obvious.
 I will be able to think, hang on a minute.
 When I’m teaching this, what can I link careers to?
 So I think it’s really important not to be overwhelmed in one go, by thinking, oh, my gosh.
 I’ve got to do it all at once.
 I think it’s definitely a developing thing over time.

 Skip to 1 minute and 13 seconds So find out where your easy wins are, and then, develop as you go along.

 Linking careers to the curriculum in STEM subjects

-How you link your curriculum to careers learning will no doubt vary by the subject and phase of education (11-14 years; 14-16 years; post-16).
-In this video, Emma explains the approach her department took to begin to embed careers learning and consider what ways careers learning could enhance student understanding.
+How you link your curriculum to career learning will no doubt vary by the subject and phase of education (11-14 years; 14-16 years; post-16).
+In this video, Emma explains the approach her department took to begin to embed career learning and consider what ways career learning could enhance student understanding.